XRPLF/xrpl-dev-portal/blog/2024/filedgr.md

 ## Future Goals: DAO and Venture Builder Model

 Filedgr aims to evolve into a decentralized autonomous organization (DAO), promoting transparency and community-driven governance.
-The Filedgr Foundation will oversee the DAO, ensuring smooth and efficient operations.
+The Filedgr Foundation will oversee the DAO, ensuring efficient operations.
 Additionally, Filedgr plans to develop industry-specific spin-offs, tailoring its technology to various sectors like farming and mobility.

-Filedgr is at the forefront of revolutionizing data control and transparency in the Web3 era.
-By integrating with the XRP Ledger, Filedgr enhances its capabilities, providing secure, transparent, and efficient data management solutions.
-Join Filedgr today and be part of the movement towards data ownership and environmental responsibility.

 Want to be featured in the Developer Reflections series?
 [Submit your project](https://xrpl.org/contribute.html#xrpl-blog) today, and join the [developer Discord channel](https://discord.gg/sfX3ERAMjH) to connect with other members of the XRP Ledger community.